Pound for pound, the Fujifilm X-T3 is the best mirrorless camera you can buy right now.

 Fujifilm X-T3 – Design and handling

 While significantly smaller than a DSLR, the X-T3 is relatively large for an APS-C mirrorless camera.
-It’s slightly heavier than its predecessor at 539g and 10mm wider too.
+It’s slightly heavier than its predecessor at 539g, and 10mm wider too.

 This isn’t necessarily a bad thing – its superbly built, magnesium alloy body feels rock solid in the hand and nicely balanced with most lenses.
 Camera size is a personal thing, but if you’re looking for DSLR-style handling without the bulk, then I’d say the X-T3 is right in the sweet spot.
-Its baby brother, the X-T20, or Sony’s A6500 are always options if you want something more travel-sized.
+Its baby brother, the Fujifilm X-T20, or Sony’s A6500 are always options if you want something more travel-sized.

 What really distinguishes X-T cameras from their mirrorless rivals are their analogue dials.
 These give it a fun, tactile shooting experience that’s also very customisable.
 Most of its buttons can be re-configured to do anything from checking focus to changing ISO.
+One particularly handy option is being able to add ISO to the front dial, which means you can tweak it without taking your eye from the viewfinder.

 The eagle-eyed will notice a few physical tweaks from the X-T2.
 The X-T3’s viewfinder is slightly more prominent for a bit of extra ‘nose clearance’, its rear buttons are now a little larger, and the thumb grip is a bit chunkier to help keep it balanced.
+The main dials (ISO, shutter speed and exposure compensation) are also slightly bigger and easier to turn.

-The biggest external upgrade to the X-T3, though, is its viewfinder.
+The biggest external upgrade to the Fujifilm X-T3, though, is its viewfinder.
 You now get the same EVF as the one found in the pricier Fujifilm X-H1, which means a sharp, 3.69-million-dot resolution with a 60fps refresh rate (or 100fps in ‘boost mode’).

 Strangely, the viewfinder’s 0.75x magnification means it’s fractionally smaller than its predecessor’s, but far more noticeable to me was that resolution boost.
 It’s a joy to shoot with and more than good enough for anyone nervous about making the leap from a DSLR’s optical viewfinder.